KelseaFigaro/Final-Project-mySQL/README.md

 ProjectSQL(1).xlsx- Data Dictionary

-Project.drawio- ERD of the database
+Project(1).drawio- ERD of the database

 Finalproject.pptx- Powerpoint presentation of the project